lehnberg/ml-intro/README.md

 ## Types of Machine Learning
 ### Supervised learning
 This is distinguished by feeding the algorithm both _inputs_ (i.e. features) as well as _desired outputs_ (i.e. desired  predictions) by a teacher.
 In the process, we train the algorithm to determine patterns in the features that drive predictions that correspond to those in the data it had access to.
-In the example of our house price prediction algorithm, we would include car data that included both the features we had chosen (Make, model, etc) as well as the actual corresponding outputs (i.e. actual prices those cars had sold for).
+In the example of our car sale price prediction algorithm, we would include car data that included both the features we had chosen (Make, model, etc) as well as the actual corresponding outputs (i.e. actual prices those cars had sold for).
 This would then allow the algorithm to make output predictions based on new, previously unseen data with the same features.

 #### Logistic regression
 A type of supervised learning problem, logistic regression is used to make predictions on a continuous scale.
 Treating our used car sale prediction algorithm as a logistic regression problem, we would be able to predict the sale price as the output.
 Another example would be to use previous race data to predict the time it would take for an athlete to run 100m given certain conditions.
 Since time and money are on a continuous scale, logistic regression is suitable.
 #### Classification
 Another type of supervised learning is classification.
 Here, the algorithm is used to make binary predictions, to label the data.
 In our car price prediction alogrithm, we could use classification to generate predictions on whether a car would sell above $100k (yes/no).
 Or the type of animal that is displayed on a photograph (dog/cat/bird/neither).
 Or to determine whether an email received should be marked as "spam" or "not spam".
 ### Unsupervised learning
-In unsupervised learning, the role of the trainer is removed and you are not labeling the data.
-The machine learning algorithm is left to best make sense of the data on its own.
+In unsupervised learning, the role of the trainer is removed and we are not labeling the data.
+Instead the machine learning algorithm is left to best make sense of the data on its own.
 It can be an end in itself (to understand properties and patterns of a dataset), or it could help achieve a wider goal (by identifiying features to be used in Supervised learning).
 #### Clustering
 Similarly to a Classification problem, in Clustering data is sorted into groups.
 Only here the types of clusters are not known in advance.
 An example of clustering is news agreggation, identifying patterns of similarity in texts and articles.
 #### Dimension reduction